jessicanevesmachado/-plantmanager/README.md

 This project was developed during the `Next Level Week` workshops by Rocketseat.

-This app has a list of plants that user can choose for decorating your ambient.
-The user can choose what plant better combine in your ambient, like what plant stay better in the kitchen, living room, restroom and etc...and also the user can schedule an hour for taking an alert so he can care for your plant
+This app has a list of plants that user can choose for decorating your ambient. the user can schedule an hour for taking an alert so he can care for your plant

 # technologies